Diagnosis of certain important viral pathogens of domestic animals such as:

 Electron microscopy is, in addition, a valuable tool for the investigation of the most subtle effects of disease-causing organisms and toxic substances on animal cells and tissues.
 It often provides the first line of evidence in the investigation of newly emerging diseases, and still represents the mainstay of research in veterinary pathology, toxicology and oncology.

-The electron microscope at VSD, Stormont, can be made available for external users with suitable, funded, biological work programmes.
+The electron microscope at AFBI Stormont, can be made available for external users with suitable, funded, biological work programmes.

 For more information email: EMunit.DSIB@afbini.gov.uk